 According to a World Health Organization (WHO) 2002 estimate, pneumococcal disease is the leading cause of vaccine-preventable death worldwide in children younger than 5 years.
 Pneumococcal disease is complex and describes a group of illnesses, all caused by the bacterium S. pneumoniae.
-It affects infants and young children and includes invasive infections such as bacteremia/ sepsis and meningitis, as well as non-invasive disease including acute otitis media.
+It includes invasive infections such as bacteremia/sepsis and meningitis, as well as non-invasive disease including acute otitis media.